Soul Purpose Counseling

 Although largely integrative in nature, Ashley's therapeutic approach primarily pulls from psychodynamic and psychoanalytic theories.

 Our human makeup is intricate just like a mandala.
 We are multilayered and complex, detailed and dynamic.
 To illustrate, grab any map and you will find a network of interstates, expressways, and highways and county roads, hiking trails, and footpaths.
-Think of your brain - your entire “system” - being represented in a similar fashion.
+Think of your entire system [mind-body-spirit] being represented in a similar fashion.
 This involves a detailed network of processes that is partly conscious and partly unconscious.

 Ashley's theoretical framework also includes an orientation to attachment theories, based on the works of Bowlby and Ainsworth.